frontarm/publications/james-k-nelson/resources/react-events-cheatsheet/react-events-cheatsheet.md

 import { Housekeeping, Spoiler, Important, InlineSubscribe, Caution, Reference, Story, Details } from 'shared/documentHelpers' export { breadboardHelpers } from './breadboardHelpers'

 This cheatsheet contains live examples of a number of common React events.
-You can learn more about events in the [Event handlers](/courses/learn-raw-react/state-and-events/event-handlers) lesson of [Learn Raw React](/courses/learn-raw-react/).
+You can learn more about events in the [Event handlers](/courses/react-fundamentals/events-state-effects/event-handlers/) lesson of my [React fundamentals course](/courses/react-fundamentals/).

 ## Keyboard